 AIFMD applies to AIFMs established in EEA Member States, but also to non-EEA AIFMs that manage or market AIFs in the EEA, subject to a number of conditions.
 For the first time in EEA financial legislation, the Directive provides for an EEA passport for non-EEA AIFMs.
-This passport could potentially be applicable from 2015 or 2016.
 The principle of the passport is that, in order to enjoy the same rights, non-EEA AIFMs should comply with the same obligations, which means that non-EEA AIFMs will be able to benefit from the European passport so long as they abide by the rules of AIFMD.
 This does not mean that the non-EEA country where an AIFM is established would need to have AIFMD-equivalent rules, but that non-EEA AIFMs willing to operate in the EEA will have to comply with the AIFMD rules of a nominated EEA Member State of Reference as if they were European AIFMs.
 As a consequence, European competent authorities will have responsibility for supervising compliance with the AIFMD by AIFMs situated in non-EEA countries.
 In order to do this the European authorities would need the co-operation of the relevant non-EEA authority.

 What level of co-operation is required of Guernsey with EEA Member States from 22 July 2013?

 |Belgium||Financial Services and Markets Authority|